vmad18/ldlm/jwk_scratch.md

 Okay I think we're good on the new data (at least for N1n1).

 # next, tune the hparams to make it go brr

+we did not in fact, make it go brr

+# auto sweep in launch_exps_llnl.py

+found a reasonable batch size for single gpu

+# testing distributed lvae training

+having to rip things out and print to figure out whats up, make sure to reconcile from main eventually